 Check the 2023 Toyosu Fish Market calendar dates when planning your trip.
 The market is closed on dates marked in red.

 Situated on Tokyo’s waterfront area, Toyosu Market currently has limited places to stay nearby.

-Other early morning visitors should also stay somewhere nearby to avoid Tokyo’s hectic rush-hour.
+Other early morning visitors should also stay nearby to avoid Tokyo’s hectic rush hour.
 And being 3.3km from Tsukiji’s outer market, it’s an ideal base to visit both places.

 Check out the best places to stay near Toyosu Market.

 * Distance measured in walking distance from the hotel to Shijo-mae Station, where you can access Toyosu Market’s public walkways.
 Taxi journeys may be slightly nearer or further away

 |Daiwa Roynet Hotel Tokyo Ariake||1.5km||⭐⭐⭐⭐||Book >>|

 |Hotel Fukuracia Harumi||1.7km||⭐⭐⭐||Book >>|

 |Hotel Trusty Tokyo Bayside||2.5km||⭐⭐⭐⭐||Book >>|

 |Hilton Tokyo Odaiba||3.3km||⭐⭐⭐⭐⭐||Book >>|